forvaidya/azure-pipelines-env/README.md

 Submodule is not updated by default to get submodule following commands are needed

-' git submodule deinit --all
+<pre>git submodule deinit --all
 git submodule init
-git submodule update --remote '
+git submodule update --remote</pre>

 ### Private visibility
 Submodule is not updated by default as above